danhcon123/mcqgen/README.md

 - Add it directly to the code in MCQGEN/src/mcqgenerator/MCQGenerator.py at line 23:

     #Delete the "#" symbol
+    OPENAI_API_KEY = "your_api_key_here"

+- OR create a .env file by:
+    $ touch .env
+and then open it by:

+    $ vi .env

+paste the openAI key format in this form

-    openai_api_key = "your_api_key_here"
+    OPENAI_API_KEY = "your_api_key_here"

+then press ECS and give in the last line

+    :wq

+and press "Enter" to initialize your openai API key.

-Steps to Retrieve the OpenAI API Key:
+- Steps to Retrieve the OpenAI API Key:

-- Log in to OpenAI API.
+-> Log in to OpenAI API.
-- Navigate to Dashboard → API Keys.
+-> Navigate to Dashboard → API Keys.
-- Click on Create new secret key.
+-> Click on Create new secret key.
-- Copy the generated API key.
+-> Copy the generated API key.

 ### Step3: Run the programm